 Spring 2023 Enrollment RequirementsWhat enrollment allowances are in place for Spring 2023?

 COVID-19 guidance from March 2020 will remain in place for the 2022/2023 academic year.

 Continuing / Active F-1 Students Inside the U.S. for the start of the Spring 2023 semester

-(including those currently outside the U.S. but seeking to return for fall)
+(including those currently outside the U.S.)

 - Your F-1 status will remain active and you do not need to depart the U.S.